Jimmy Gomez

 Before entering electoral politics, Gomez was a labor organizer, serving as the legislative and political director for the United Nurses Associations of California/Union of Health-Care Professionals (UNAC/UHCP) and the political representative for the American Federation of State, County, and Municipal Employees (AFSCME).

-Gomez serves on the House Ways and Means Committee, and is vice chair of the Committee on Oversight and Reform.
+Gomez serves on the House Ways and Means Committee and the Committee on Oversight and Reform.
 He is a founding member of the Medicare for All Caucus.
 He is also a member of the Congressional Hispanic Caucus, the Congressional Progressive Caucus, the Congressional Asian Pacific American Caucus, and the Congressional LGBTQ Equality Caucus.

 Early life and education

 Born and raised in Southern California, Gomez is the son of working-class immigrant parents.
 His mother was a domestic worker and a nursing home laundry attendant.
 His father was a bracero (farm worker).

 After graduating from high school, without any plans to attend college, Gomez worked at Subway and Target.
-He eventually attended Riverside Community College and earned his B.A. in political science with a minor in urban planning from the University of California, Los Angeles and his M.A. in public policy from the Harvard Kennedy School.
+He eventually attended Riverside Community College and earned his Bachelor of Arts in political science with a minor in urban planning from the University of California, Los Angeles.
+He received his Master of Arts in public policy from the Harvard Kennedy School.

 A former labor organizer, Gomez worked for the United Nurses Associations of California/Union of Health Care Professionals (UNAC/UHCP) in 2009.
 He also served as the Political Representative for the American Federation of State, County, and Municipal Employees (AFSCME).

 Gomez was a staffer for former U.S. Representative Hilda Solis.
 He was elected to the California State Assembly in 2012, and served there until his election to Congress.

 "To see her son not only go to college, graduate, but then to run for public office and get elected ... it means a lot.
 It means that there's still a lot of opportunities for immigrants ...
 It means we're part of this larger American story", said Gomez.